 A Restaurant’s Harvest (Audio Essay)

 One time, after praying, Cong Xin thought of a passage of God’s words: “In the dispositions of normal people there is no crookedness or deceitfulness, people have a normal relationship with each other, they do not stand alone, and their lives are neither mediocre nor decadent.
-So, too, is God exalted among all, His words permeate among man, people live in peace with one another and under the care and protection of God, the earth is filled with harmony, without the interference of Satan, and the glory of God holds the utmost importance among man” (“Interpretation of the Sixteenth Utterance” in The Word Appears in the Flesh).
+So, too, is God exalted among all; His words permeate among man, people live in peace with one another and under the care and protection of God, the earth is filled with harmony, without the interference of Satan, and the glory of God holds the utmost importance among man” (“Chapter 16” of Interpretations of the Mysteries).
 She also thought of a passage in the brother’s fellowship that said: “Presently, everybody’s interpersonal relationships are abnormal.
 The main reason for this is that people have been corrupted by Satan very deeply and their integrity is extremely flawed.
 Men seek nothing but profit and try to benefit at other people’s expense in everything that they do.
 They are guided by their own individual intentions and goals in all matters.
 People live for themselves and for their flesh.
 They are absolutely not concerned at all about others and they do not even have the loving emotions that they should possess.
 Men fight and scheme against each other and they do so both openly and covertly.
 There is no way for mankind to get along with one another in a normal fashion.
 The conscience and rationality that man should possess has vanished from the face of the earth.
 There is no spirit of cooperation amongst mankind.
 Without a little bit of patience, people would be enemies with one another.
 Man’s heart is filled with evil, conflict, hostility and irreconcilable differences.
 It’s as if man does not have the image of human being at all.
 He is completely possessed by Satan and his inner heart is filled with Satan’s philosophy.
 All of this has been revealed by God’s words and there is absolutely nothing wrong about it.
-These real situations exist in everybody” (“Which Problems One Should Resolve Primarily in Reading God’s Words” in the fellowship from the above).
+These real situations exist in everybody” (The Fellowship From the Above).

 Cong Xin then thought of a passage in the brother’s fellowship that she would often hear: “If you want to have patience toward others, you first need to understand them, meaning no matter who says something that hurts you, you should know how to think and how to deal with it.
 You should first understand this: His words have hurt me.
 What he said seemed to be exposing my shortcomings and appeared to be directed at me.
 If his words are directed at me, what does he mean by them?
 Is he trying to do me harm?
 Does he see me as his enemy?
 Does he hate me?
 Is he exacting revenge against me?
 I did not offend him, so the answer to these questions cannot be yes. … When they said these words they were simply expressing what a normal person thinks, rather than directing them at any particular person…. they were certainly not consciously targeting any specific individual.
 First you offer understanding, then your anger can dissipate, and then you can achieve patience” (“How to Build Church Life and the Meaning of Building Church Life” in Sermons and Fellowship on Entry Into Life (I)).